Learning Dynamic Abstract Representations for Sample-Efficient Reinforcement Learning

-To obtain a better exploration over the abstract states, the evaluation function $\beta(M, \zeta, \bar{\pi})$ needs to be executed for $e_{eval} > 1$ episodes.
-That being said, $\Gamma$ denotes all observed dispersion obtain by executing the evaluation function, where $\Gamma = \{ D_m | m \in [1,n_{epi}] \}$.
+To obtain a better exploration over the abstract states, the evaluation function $\beta(M, \xi, \bar{\pi})$ needs to be executed for $n_{eval} > 1$ episodes.
+That being said, $\Gamma$ denotes all observed dispersion obtained by executing the evaluation function for $n_{eval}$ episodes, where $\Gamma = \{ D_m | m \in [1,n_{eval}] \}$.
 Let $\texttt{UnstableState}(\Gamma)$ denote a function that finds the set of unstable states in the form of $\Theta$ based on the dispersion of Q-values in $\Gamma$.
-Similarly, $\texttt{UnstableVar}(\Gamma, \Theta)$ denotes a function that finds the accountable state variable for each unstable state, given the dispersion log $\Gamma$.
-Altogether, withing the CA+RL learning, evaluation and refinement phases, the learning agent learns the solution to the MDP $M$ while learning the dynamic abstractions.
+Besides, $\texttt{UnstableVar}(\Gamma, \Theta)$ denotes a function that finds the accountable state variable for each unstable state, given the dispersion log $\Gamma$.
+Altogether, within the \alg{} learning, evaluation, and refinement phases, the learning agent learns the solution to the MDP $M$ while learning the dynamic abstractions.